4 Ways To Cook Eggs And Bacon In The Same Pan (From Sunny Side Up To Scrambled)

 While frying the eggs, also keep an eye on the bacon rashers at the other side of the pan and flip them over as needed.

-If you did not time it right and feel that bacon is getting already too crispy while the eggs are still not quite ready yet, just remove the rashers from the pan.
+If you did not time it right and feel that the bacon is getting already too crispy while the eggs are still not quite ready yet, just remove the rashers from the pan.

 Do I Need Oil To Cook Bacon?